-UUCSJ offers three justice workshops, with a supplemental coaching session, specifically for congregations, UU State Action Networks, and other groups wanting to deepen their connection to their faith and justice work:
+UUCSJ-designed workshops offer a supplemental coaching session, specifically for congregations, UU State Action Networks, and other groups wanting to deepen their connection to their faith and justice work.
+Current workshops include:

 - Faith in Action: Organizing Effective Justice Ministry Teams